Six Minutes to Midnight

 Six Minutes to Midnight is a 2020 British war drama film directed by Andy Goddard from a screenplay - loosely based on a true story - by Goddard, Celyn Jones and Eddie Izzard, starring Izzard, Judi Dench, Carla Juri, James D'Arcy and Jim Broadbent.

-Six Minutes to Midnight was released in the United Kingdom on 26 March 2021, by Sky Cinema.
+Six Minutes to Midnight was released in the United Kingdom on 26 March 2021 by Sky Cinema.
 The film received mixed reviews from critics.

 Plot

-Shortly before the outbreak of World War II, the Augusta-Victoria College, a finishing school for daughters of the Nazi elite located in Bexhill-on-Sea, is under surveillance by the British secret service and English teacher Wheatley, a government agent.
+Shortly before the outbreak of World War II, the Augusta Victoria College, a finishing school for daughters of the Nazi elite in Bexhill-on-Sea, is under surveillance by the British secret service and English teacher Wheatley, a government agent.
 Realising his cover has been blown, Wheatley disappears before he can report to his handler, Colonel Smith.
 Another German-speaking agent, Captain Thomas Miller, is sent to replace him.
-When the girls head to the beach for a swim, they find Wheatley's body washed into the shallows.
+When the girls go to the beach for a swim, they find Wheatley's body washed into the shallows.

-Miller investigates, and during a party overhears a German diplomat tell PT instructor Ilse Keller, herself a former pupil, of plans to secretly repatriate the students to Germany.
-Miller rushes to inform Smith the news, but Keller follows him, shoots Smith and frames Miller for it.
+Miller investigates and, during a party, overhears a German diplomat tell PT instructor Ilse Keller, herself a former pupil, of plans to secretly repatriate the pupils to Germany.
+Miller rushes to inform Smith of the news, but Keller follows him, shoots Smith and frames Miller for it.
 Now wanted for murder and unable to prove his credentials, Miller attempts to hide from the police.

-Despite disguising himself as a bandsman he is caught and incarcerated in the local police cells, from which he is extracted by government agents Captain Drey and Corporal Willis.
+Despite disguising himself as a bandsman, he is caught and incarcerated in the local police cells, from which he is extracted by government agents Captain Drey and Corporal Willis.
 Miller reveals his identity as a British agent to Drey, offering a microfilm stashed at the school as evidence of his role.
 They take the handcuffed Miller back to the school to recover the film, a copy of Keller's list of British spies in Germany.
 At the school, Drey is revealed to be a Nazi sympathiser, but Miller overpowers him and goes on the run again.
-Local bus driver Charlie sees him along the road, and drives him to his farm, where, believing his story, he uses a hacksaw to remove the cuffs.
-Miller finds a phone box miles from anywhere, and has just enough time to pass on the code phrase "Six Minutes to Midnight" to his superiors before Drey and Willis arrive.
-Miller, realising that Willis is unaware of Drey's pro-Nazi sympathies, starts talking.
-Drey turns and shoots Willis as his cover has been blown; Miller runs for it, and Drey takes his time casually shooting at Miller before sighting for the kill.
+Local bus driver Charlie sees him along the road and drives him to his farm, where, believing his story, he uses a hacksaw to remove the cuffs.
+When Drey and Willis turn up, Miller escapes across the fields, eventually finds a phone box miles away, and has just enough time to pass on the code phrase "Six Minutes to Midnight" to his superiors before Drey and Willis arrive.
+Realising that Willis is unaware of Drey's pro-Nazi sympathies, Miller starts talking.
+Drey turns and shoots Willis since his cover has been blown.
+Miller runs for it, and Drey takes his time casually shooting at Miller before sighting for the kill.
 Before Drey can fire at Miller again, the dying Willis shoots his superior.